mpsridevi/Perscholas_Capstone_Sridevi/README.md

 ## Functional Requirements 3 - Data Analysis and Visualization

 __Challenges Faced while building the Visualization:__

 I first tried all the querying parts in Tableau like joining the tables, sorting the output, limiting the output etc but the Tableau version doesn't have a SQL connector and the visualization was taking long time.
 I was researching and read some articles and it gave me an idea about the Visualization tools.
-We have to use the visualization tools only to visualize and make a story between various plots.
+From the scholarly articles, it is recommended to have all calculations done in the RDBMS rather than the visualization tools.
 So then I have done the querying in the MS_SQL and exported the output to Tableau and did the visualization according to the requirements.
+By doing so it also boosts the performance of Tableau reporting.

 All the visualizations are built with Tableau.
 ![Alt text](Logos/Tableau.png)